-Soon pandemonium prevails, with a snoring lion, monkeys dancing on the ceiling, the giant spilling his drink and the rabbit eating out a bit of door. everyone is having too much fun and screams for more and MORE!
+Soon pandemonium ensues, with a snoring lion, dancing monkeys on the ceiling, the giant spilling his drink and the rabbit eating out a bit of door.
+Everyone is having too much fun and screams for more and MORE rent the air!
 The din and the fun go hand in hand and everyone simply wants more of this.
 Where is this wonder house you may wonder and our little boy in blue tells us:

 Oh it's right in the middle-oh it's ret in the meedle-oh it's root in the moodle of my head head head.

 Maurice Sendak's illustrations take you places and make you chuckle.
 The line drawings with blue in places bring alive the writer's words.
 The words and pictures seem straight out of a child's vocabulary and one can only marvel at the ability of this wonderful duo in recreating a child's imagination.

 The owner of A Very Special House